-If you’re like the majority of people, your financial situation resembles a roller coaster ride with a lot of ups and downs, and sometimes what feels like a complete drop-off that takes your breath away!
+If you’re like many people, your financial situation resembles a roller coaster ride with many ups and downs, and sometimes what feels like a complete drop-off that takes your breath away!

 In most situations, there are far more down periods than up ones.